 Federal Pell Grant - Federal Pell grants are available to students who are U.S. citizens and have demonstrated the highest financial need according to the Free Application for Federal Student Aid (FAFSA).
-Annual awards can range between $606 to $5,920 for full-time study and are determined by the student's Expected Family Contribution (EFC) as calculated from the FAFSA.
+Annual awards can range between $750 to $7,395 for full-time student and are determined by the student's FAFSA information.
 Pell grant funds are sent directly to the school and applied to the student bill.
-As of July 1, 2012, new federal regulations limit your lifetime eligibility for Federal Pell Grant to twelve full-time semesters.
+The lifetime eligibility for Federal Pell Grant is limited to twelve full-time semesters.

 Federal Supplemental Educational Opportunity Grant (SEOG) - This campus-based federal grant is awarded to Federal Pell Grant eligible students who have demonstrated the highest calculated need from the FAFSA.
 Awards can range between $100 to $500 and are applied directly to the student bill.
 Federal SEOG is subject to campus availability.

-Federal College Work-Study - This award provides paid employment opportunities in various campus departments and offices.
-Federal Work-Study awards are offered to students with demonstrated financial need.
+Federal Work-Study - This grant provides paid employment opportunities in various campus departments and offices.
+Federal Work-Study is offered to students with demonstrated financial need.
 Students are paid at an hourly rate and receive pay every two weeks for the hours worked.
-The average Federal College Work-Study award is $2,200 annually and will not be credited to the student's bill.
-Students are advised of their award with their financial aid package and need to accept the award on BannerWeb.
-Once a student has accepted the award they will need to print the College Work Study referral form and may apply for a job on our Career Development Web page under Job Link.
+The average Federal Work-Study grant is $2,500 annually and will not be credited to the student's bill.
+Students are advised of their award in their financial aid plan.
+Once a student has accepted the award at my.alfredstate.edu they will need to print the College Work Study referral form and may apply for a job on our Career Development web page under Job Link.
 A student will make arrangements to meet with the supervisor for an interview for the job they have chosen.
-Federal College Work-Study is subject to campus availability.
+Federal Work-Study is subject to campus availability.

-Federal Nursing Loan - Federal Nursing Loan is a low-interest (five percent) federal education loan for students with demonstrated financial need enrolled in the associate degree nursing program.
+Federal Nursing Loan - Federal Nursing Loan is a low-interest (five percent) federal education loan for students with demonstrated financial need enrolled in a nursing program.
 The Federal Nursing Loan is interest-free while attending school at least six credit hours per semester and during the nine-month grace period after enrollment ceases.
 Repayment begins after the nine-month grace period ends.
 A Master Promissory Note (MPN) and loan disclosures are required.
-Average awards range between $500 to $2,500 and are applied directly to the student bill.
+Average awards range between $1,000 to $3,000 and are applied directly to the student bill.
 Federal Nursing Loan is subject to campus availability.

-Federal Direct Stafford Loan - A Federal Direct Subsidized Stafford Loan is awarded on the basis of financial need as determined by the FAFSA and the college's cost of attendance.
+Federal Direct Student Loans - A Federal Direct Subsidized Loan is awarded on the basis of financial need as determined by the FAFSA and the college's cost of attendance.
 The federal government pays the interest on the loan during enrollment of at least six credit hours per semester and during the six-month grace period after enrollment ceases.
-A Federal Direct Unsubsidized Stafford Loan is not based on financial need and interest accrues from the time the loan is disbursed until it is paid in full.
-Annual loan limits under the Federal Direct Subsidized Stafford Loan program are: $3,500 freshman, $4,500 sophomore, and $5,500 junior and senior.
-Students are also eligible for an additional annual loan limit of $2,000 under the Federal Direct Unsubsidized Stafford Loan.
-Additional federal unsubsidized loan funds (above the $2,000) are available for students whose parents are not credit-worthy or for students determined independent of parent by Department of Education standards.
+A Federal Direct Unsubsidized Loan is not based on financial need and interest accrues from the time the loan is disbursed until it is paid in full.
+Annual loan limits under the Federal Direct Loan program are: $5,500 first-year, $6,500 sophomore, and $7,500 junior and senior.
+Additional Federal Direct Unsubsidized Loan funds are available for dependent students whose parents are unable to obtain a PLUS loan and for students determined independent of parent by Department of Education standards.
 An origination fee is withheld from the loan by the U.S. Department of Education prior to disbursement.
-An up-front rebate percentage is given to borrowers after the origination fee has been deducted from each loan disbursed.
-Students must make all of the first 12 required monthly payments on time or the rebate amount will be added back to the principal of the loan.
-Students must be enrolled at least half time (six credit hours), a Federal Direct Loan Entrance Counseling and a Master Promissory Note (MPN) is required.
-Federal Direct Stafford Loan funds are released directly to the school in two or more disbursements via Electronic Funds Transfer (EFT).
+Students must be enrolled at least half time (six credit hours), and they are required to complete Entrance Counseling and a Master Promissory Note (MPN) for Undergraduates.
+Federal Direct Loan funds are released directly to the school in two or more disbursements via Electronic Funds Transfer (EFT).
 Funds are applied to the student bill.

 Federal Direct Parent Loan for Undergraduate Students (PLUS) - Federal Direct PLUS Loans are for creditworthy parents who want to borrow for their undergraduate children's education.
 Students must be enrolled at least half time and a Master Promissory Note (MPN) is required.
 The loan amount can be up to the cost of attendance minus other financial aid received.
 An origination fee is withheld from the loan by the U.S. Department of Education prior to disbursement.
 PLUS Loan funds are released directly to the school in two or more disbursements via Electronic Funds Transfer (EFT).
 Repayment begins 60 days after the loan is fully disbursed for the academic year.
 Deferment is available for the Federal Direct PLUS Loan by choosing deferment on the initial application or by contacting the servicer of the loan.
 Funds are sent directly to the school and applied to the student bill.